 Previous GeneCards Identifiers for ING3 Gene

 The protein encoded by this gene is similar to ING1, a tumor suppressor protein that can interact with TP53, inhibit cell growth, and induce apoptosis.
 This protein contains a PHD-finger, which is a common motif in proteins involved in chromatin remodeling.
 This gene can activate p53 trans-activated promoters, including promoters of p21/waf1 and bax.
 Overexpression of this gene has been shown to inhibit cell growth and induce apoptosis.
 Allelic loss and reduced expression of this gene were detected in head and neck cancers.
 Two alternatively spliced transcript variants encoding different isoforms have been observed. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ING3 Gene

 ING3 (Inhibitor Of Growth Family, Member 3) is a Protein Coding gene.
-Diseases associated with ING3 include squamous cell carcinoma, head and neck.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
+Diseases associated with ING3 include squamous cell carcinoma, head and neck and breast adenoma.
+Among its related pathways are Chromatin organization and Senescence and Autophagy.
 GO annotations related to this gene include histone acetyltransferase activity and methylated histone binding.
 An important paralog of this gene is ING4.

 UniProtKB/Swiss-Prot for ING3 Gene